-There are many types of photography lights used in the studio, at a variety of price points.
+Many types of photography lights are used in the studio at various price points.
 The lights you choose will depend on how much power you need and will be influenced by your budget.

 Luckily, there are cheaper photography lighting brands like Godox.
 They put out some decent equipment for an affordable price.
 If you understand how photography light works, you don’t need top-of-the-line gear to get the best results.

-Strobe lights are a type of flash lighting that dominates the world of studio lighting.
-When we talk about studio lights, we’re often thinking about strobe lights.
+Strobe lights are a flash type that dominates the world of studio lighting.
+We often think about strobe lights when we talk about studio lights.

-A strobe light can be a mono head, such as the Neewer SK300, which houses the battery and light in one compact unit.
-Or it can be a light that needs to be hooked up to a high-powered battery.
+A strobe light can be a mono head, such as the Neewer Vision 4 300W.
+It houses the battery and light in one compact unit.
+Or it can be a light that needs to be hooked to a high-powered battery.

-A much larger scene like a group portrait might need double that or extra lights.
+A much larger scene, like a group portrait, might need to have double that or extra lights.

-With strobe lights, you need a syncing device that will help you sync your strobe to your camera.
+With strobe lights, you need a syncing device to help you sync your strobe to your camera.

-Also known as “hot” lights, continuous lights for photography don’t “flash”.
-Rather, they are a continuous lighting source.
-They allow you to see exactly how the light is falling on your subject before you press the shutter.
+Also known as “hot lights,” continuous lights for photography don’t “flash.”
+Rather, they are a steady light source.
+They let you see exactly how the light falls on your subject before you press the shutter.

-LED lights, like these Viltrox lights, are changing the face of continuous lighting.
-They don’t heat up like other continuous lighting does and provide a high quality of constant light.
+Like these VILTROX 2 lights, LED lights have changed the face of continuous lighting.
+They don’t heat up as other continuous lighting does and provide a high quality of constant light.

-The best LED lighting equipment costs in the thousands, rivalling the price of the best strobes.
+The best LED lighting equipment costs thousands of dollars.
+They rival the price of the best strobes.

-Speedlights are a type of small flash used in and out of the studio.
-They provide light, or in the case of outdoor daylight, add fill light.
+Speedlights are small flashes used in and out of the studio.
+They provide light or, in the case of outdoor daylight, add fill light.

 They are a relatively weak power source compared to strobe lighting.
 They emit about 1/4 of the power that the average strobe can output.

 They also produce a narrow beam of light due to their small size.
-This can result in harder shadows and a look that is more obviously artificial.
+This can result in harder shadows and a more obviously artificial look.